-If the foreign bank asks for the cheque to be returned, we will take the payment out of your account.
-We will do this even if you have spent the money or it will put you into overdraft.
+If the foreign bank asks for the cheque to be returned, we'll take the payment out of your account.
+We'll do this even if you have spent the money or it will put you into overdraft.
 If we changed the payment into pounds, we will change it back to foreign currency using our standard exchange rate.

-The exchange rate may have changed between our paying in the money and taking it out, which means we take out more (in pounds) than we paid in.
+The standard exchange rate may have changed between paying the money into your account and taking it out.
+That could mean we take out more (in pounds) than we paid in.

 The foreign bank may charge you.
-If this happens we will pass these charges on to you.
+If this happens we'll pass these charges on to you.

 Sometimes we may not be able to get payment for a foreign cheque because of currency or other restrictions.
-If this happens we will return the cheque to you, if we still have it.
+If this happens we'll return the cheque to you if we still have it.